 The American Lung Association reviews overall air quality elements and reports an assessment on a regional basis.
-Sussex County has a "D" rating (while New Castle County and Kent County have "F" and "C" ratings, respectively).2 property.
-By delegating tree care decisions to a professional forester, arborist, Town department, citizen-led tree board, or some combination thereof, Town leaders determine who will perform necessary tree work.
-The public will also know who is accountable for decisions that impact community trees.
+Sussex County has a "D" rating (while New Castle County and Kent County have "F" and "C" ratings, respectively).2

 Georgetown is dedicated to preserving natural resources for its residents.
 Although land use regulations do not typically account for the regulation of air quality, by contributing less carbon using multimodal pathways, promoting more sustainable modes of transportation, and integrating open space, the Town hopes to incrementally decrease its emissions in an effort to improve air quality.